Last updated: 22 June, 2020

 Am I able to come into work on the Sciences Po sites?

-Health regulations at the workplace
+Health regulations in the workplace

 What are the rules to follow if I come into work on the Sciences Po sites?